phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Query.rst

 protected *array*  **_getSelectColumn** ()

-Resolves a column from its intermediate representation into an array used to determine if the resulset produced will be simple or complex
+Resolves a column from its intermediate representation into an array used to determine if the resulset produced is simple or complex